9 Dietary Changes That Will Help With Uterine Fibroids

 7. Increase your folate intake

 Folate — or folic acid — is a particular kind of Vitamin B that helps your red blood cells mature.
-Eating foods rich in this molecule helps combat fibroid-associated anaemia.
+Eating foods rich in this molecule helps combat the iron loss associated with heavy bleeding and its related anaemia.

 Foods rich in folates include lentils, rice, spinach, corn and egg noodles